-Known as “Long Jim” because of his 6-feet 4-inches in height, lanky build and long hitting, Barnes won four major championships in an era best known for the exploits of Walter Hagen and Gene Sarazen.
+Known as “Long Jim” because of his 6-feet 4-inches in height, lanky build and long hitting, Barnes won four Major Championships in an era best known for the exploits of Walter Hagen and Gene Sarazen.

+He never played in the Masters, which began in 1934.
+On the U.S. tour, he is credited with 21 career victories and 14 seconds.
 In his U.S. Open victory, Barnes opened with a 69 to take a three-stroke lead and was never challenged.
 When Barnes won, he was given the trophy by President Warren Harding, making him the only player in history to receive the U.S. Open trophy from the President of the United States.